Join Us in Celebrating International Self-Care Day

 The Self-Care Learning and Discovery Series kicked off at the start of Self-Care Month, welcoming hundreds of participants to engaging sessions on access, policy integration, menstrual health, digital health and more!

-This International Self-Care Day, join the Global Self-Care Federation, a Self-Care-Trailblazer Group member, in making a personal commitment to engage in positive self-care action today, and in the future.
+This International Self-Care Day, join SCTG member the Global Self-Care Federation (GSCF) in making a personal commitment to engage in positive self-care action today, and in the future.

 Submit your #SelfCarePromise here!
-By committing to specific self-care actions, you will join a community of people like yourselves bringing care into the hands of consumers around the world.
+By committing to specific self-care actions, you will join a community of folks like yourselves bringing critical care into the hands of consumers around the world.

 Countries are increasingly integrating self-care into national policies and programming – and there’s no need to reinvent the wheel.
 We’ve developed a case study on two pioneering country governments-Nigeria and Uganda-who developed national guidelines for self-care, taking the first step toward adopting self-care as an approach to achieve UHC.
 The case study includes next steps and recommendations on institutionalizing self-care into policy and health systems to inform how you develop guidelines for self-care integration into government policy and practice.

 Digital self-care has great potential to fill existing gaps in access to health information and services.
 Explore ways to maximize digitally enhanced self-care through this Digital Self-Care Framework.
 With lessons learned, practical guidance for implementers, advocates and policy makers, and a call to action for all who want to improve health and wellbeing for all through the digitization of self-care, our framework aims to stimulate the movement for health to transition towards more digital options.